 The remainder of the paper is organized as follows.
-In Section II, we discuss some of the basic issues associated with the design of multirate congestion control schemes and describe the RLC protocol in more detail.
-In Section III, we define DL and demonstrate its capability to eliminate the performance penalty of slow IGMP leave operations.
-In Section IV, we define FLID and show how it provides improved TCP-friendly congestion control.
-In Section V, we provide experimental evidence based on ns simulations to support our results, and we conclude with directions for future work in Section VI.
+In Section 2 we discuss some of the basic issues associated with the design of multi-rate congestion control schemes and describe the RLC protocol in more detail.
+In Section 3, we define DL and demonstrate its capability to eliminate the performance penalty of slow IGMP leave operations.
+In Section 4, we define FLID and show how it provides improved TCP-friendly congestion control.
+In Section 5, we provide experimental evidence based on ns simulations to support our results, and we conclude with directions for future work in Section 6.

-II.
-RELATED WORK
+2. PREVIOUS WORK

-There is a considerable body of work on multicast congestion control which we will not attempt to survey here; we refer the reader to the excellent recent survey article on the topic [19] and focus only on congestion control for layered multicast.
-The technique of congestion-controlled cumulative layered multicast was first proposed by McCanne et al. [12] in the context of packet video transmission to large heterogeneous audiences.
-Their receiver-driven layered multicast (RLM) protocol achieves scalability by using a receiver-driven methodology, in which the hosts tune their subscription level by joining and leaving layers.
-They advocate an approach in which receivers periodically perform join experiments by subscribing to an additional layer, and drop a layer when they experience packet loss.
+The technique of congestion-controlled cumulative layered multicast was first proposed by McCanne, Jacobson and Vetterli [10] in the context of packet video transmission to large heterogeneous audiences.
+Their Receiver-Driven Layered Multicast (RLM) protocol achieves scalability by using a receiver-driven methodology, in which the hosts tune their subscription level by joining and leaving layers.
+They advocate an approach in which receivers periodically perform joinexperiments by subscribing to an additional layer and dropping a layer when they experience packet loss.
 There are several challenges that this approach introduces.
 First, one host's join experiments can introduce packet loss at other hosts behind the same bottleneck link, producing a potential source of unfairness or inefficiency.
 Second, standard approaches to cumulative layered multicast have exponentially increasing rates over the layers, which implies that the frequency of join experiments across the layers must be carefully designed to be friendly to TCP traffic and other sessions.
-Addressing these challenges motivated Vicisano et al. to propose their RLC protocol [18].
+Addressing these challenges motivated Vicisano, Rizzo, and Crowcroft to propose their Receiver-driven Layered Congestion Control (RLC) protocol [16].

-A. RLC
+2.1 RLC

-RLC [18] was designed to provide a TCP-friendly multirate congestion control scheme which scales to large audience sizes, requires no modifications to routers or routing protocols, and does not require any coordination amongst receivers.
-For full scalability, a receiver-driven approach is required, as maintenance of per-receiver state at the source is infeasible and unscalable, but uncoordinated join experiments by receivers pose substantial problems, as was observed in [12].
+RLC [16] was designed to provide a TCP-friendly multirate congestion control scheme which scales to large audience sizes, requires no modifications to routers or routing protocols, and does not require any coordination amongst receivers.
+For full scalability, a receiver-driven approach is required, as maintenance of per-receiver state at the source is infeasible and unscalable.
+But, uncoordinated join experiments by receivers pose substantial problems, as was observed in [10].
 The authors of RLC cleverly avoid this problem by synchronizing join experiments.
 The source places synchronization points or increase signals into packets, where receivers can now only add a given layer after an appropriate increase signal for that layer.
-These increase signals are also cumulative, i.e., an increase signal j indicates that all receivers whose maximum subscription level is at most jcan join a single additional layer.
+These increase signals are also cumulative, i.e., an increase signal j indicates that all receivers whose maximum subscription level is at most j can join a single additional layer.
 The use of cumulative increase signals solves the problem of synchronizing receivers behind a shared bottleneck, since when one receiver joins a layer that exceeds the bottleneck bandwidth, all other receivers behind that bottleneck will have also joined a layer.
 Then, since they will all experience packet loss, they will all drop back to their original rate prior to the join experiment.